The Best Water Filter Pitchers and Dispensers, Tested by HGTV Editors

 Our Editor Says: "It’s simple and there aren’t any bells or whistles, but it does the job well."

-An alternative "best" for this pick could be "best-looking" because we love the sleek design of Soma's pitchers (and all of the brand's products, really).
-This 6-cup pitcher is perfect for a small fridge — it fit perfectly in our tester's mini fridge — and it only takes a few minutes to filter.
-Compared to the other small pitchers we tried, Soma's filter, made with activated coconut shell carbon and charcoal and certified for NSF/ANSI Standards 42 and 53, worked the fastest.
-Soma's pitcher also comes in a 10-cup size and a glass option.
+Made of BPA-free plastic and a bamboo handle, we love the sleek design of Soma's water filter pitcher (and all of the brand's products, really).
+This 10-cup pitcher is perfect for a small fridge and it only takes a few minutes to filter.
+Compared to the other pitchers we tried, Soma's filter, made with activated coconut shell carbon and charcoal and certified for NSF/ANSI Standards 42 and 53, worked the fastest.
 A few downsides we noticed when testing and why we didn't pick this one as a best-overall pick: The spout is not as precise as others and is difficult to use with narrow-mouthed water bottles.
 The filter also requires more initial prep since you have to soak it for 15 minutes prior to use and need to discard the first few batches to flush out the carbon taste; our tester actually noticed residual carbon taste for about a week.
 We do like that the brand suggests using the first few batches to water your houseplants though since plants like carbon.